Music Performance (BM)

 Organ, Piano, Keyboard or Vocal

-The Bachelor of Music degree is tailored for the specific talents of music students who definitely want music as a career.
+The Bachelor of Music degree is tailored for the specific talents of music students who are seeking a career in music.
 Students may choose from the following areas of specialization:

 Where can I go from here?
 HBU Bachelor of Music majors have gone on to successful performing and conducting careers.
 They teach at universities and colleges, maintain private studios and/or pursue advanced degrees in graduate school.
 Graduates are also teaching in public and private schools as band directors and choir directors, and are serving as ministers of music and worship leaders in churches.